okelet/docker-zabbix-demo/README.md

 docker-compose up -d
 ```

+The provision can take some minutes (mostly setting up the database); you can monitor the LOGs using the command below.

-Then, you can access the Zabbix Web UI using the URL [http://localhost:8080](http://localhost:8080), and the username `Admin` and the password `zabbix`.
+Once finished, you can access the Zabbix Web UI using the URL [http://localhost:8080](http://localhost:8080), and the username `Admin` and the password `zabbix`.

 To view the LOGs: